-Obviously we are very sorry we will not be able to announce the winners of the Debut, Gold and Non-Fiction Crowns in person this year, but you can still join us to see which of these amazing books have emerged victorious as a youtube premiere!
-Go to the page now and click the bell to make sure you get a reminder to join us at 6pm on Wednesday 25 November to see the Chairs of the judging panels tell us the results.
+Obviously we are very sorry we could not announce the winners of the Debut, Gold and Non-Fiction Crowns in person this year, but you can still join us to see which of these amazing books have emerged victorious on youtube.

 The 36 books chosen for the HWA Crowns Longlists have been announced!

 Congratulations to all the fabulous writers and publishers and huge, huge thanks to all our judges.

 The longlists for the Crown Awards will be announced on 12th September.

 Catch up on the latest on our Awards page.

 We are delighted to share the shortlists and winners of the 2019 Crowns, with thanks to all our judges, and our sponsor Sharpe Books.

 Historian and Broadcaster Kate Williams presented the Historical Writers’ Association Crown Awards for 2018 at a party at Swedenborg Hall in Bloomsbury.
 The winner of the Debut Crown for 2018 was Estoril by Dejan Tiago-Stankovic, the Non-Fiction Crown was awarded to Leanda de Lisle for White King: Charles I – Traitor, Martyr, Murderer and the winner of the Sharpe Books HWA Gold Crown for Historical Fiction was Ralf Rothman’s To Die in Spring, superbly translated by Shaun Whiteside who was present to receive the award on Rothman’s behalf.